hanjingo/doc/NOTE/CPP_TEMPLATES/chapter8.md

 This has two important consequences for class members:

 1. A function generated from a member function template never overrides a virtual function.
 2. A constructor generated from a constructor template is never a default copy constructor.(Similarly, an assignment generated from an assignment template is never a copy-assignment operator.
-However, this is less prone to problems because unlike copy constructors, assignment operators are never called implicitly.)
+However, this is less prone to problems because, unlike copy constructors, assignment operators are never called implicitly.)

 Friends:

 1. A friend declaration may be the only declaration of an entity.
-2. A friend function declaration can be definition.
+2. A friend function declaration can be a definition.

 If the name is not followed by angle brackets, there are two possibilities: